 -Have your credit card information handy to guarantee the reservation.
 I believe they take Visa, Mastercard, and American Express.

 -Be persistent and keep hitting redial when you get the inevitable busy signal.
 Try using a couple of phones if you can.
 Elicit help from others to all call until one of you gets through.

--If you plan to try this route or use it as a back-up plan, I would sign up OpenTable ahead of time if you are not already a registered user.
-You can also try figuring out the best time to snare a table by doing some practice runs with other dates.
+-If you plan to try this route, I would sign up to TockTix ahead of time if you are not already a registered user as you will need to sign up to make a reservation.

 – Again, you need to book two months prior to the date you want the reservation.
 However, unlike the phone reservations, these tables may be online as early as midnight PST so plan accordingly.
 Keep checking back.